pkumar2991/designPatterns/Structural/Decorator Design Pattern.md

 These subclasses are created possible combination of features of a car.

 **What the problem with this code?**
-Above solution will work fine if we have limited number for features but it won't work for more than two features or unknown features.
+Above solution will work fine if we have limited number of features but it won't work for more than two features or unknown features.
 This will lead to Class explosion if we try to create subclasses considering all possible combination of features.

 Let's fix this.